younessoub/projet_M207/README.md

 	Reactive Forwarding (org.onosproject.fwd)

-## - Create a custom ubuntu vm image using the Dockerfile
-	sudo docker build -t ubuntuvm .

 ## - Create two vms for Kubernetes
-Create two vms one as a master node or the control plane (vm2) and the second as a worker node (vm3) and install Kubeadm
+Create two vms one as a master node (vm2) and the second as a worker node (vm3) and install Kubeadm
 	https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/

 ## - Deploy services in Kubernetes